Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

-Estimation of the mean in this way significantly complicates the asymptotic theory, so \cite{shimotsu-2010} instead proposed a two-step approach based on a $\sqrt{m}$-consistent first-step estimator.
-He suggested applying one of the tapered LW estimators discussed above to obtain an initial estimate $\hat{d}_T$.
-The second step applies a single Newton-Raphson step to the modified ELW objective function starting from $\hat{d}_T$. \cite{shimotsu-2010} notes that the Newton-Raphson approach can become numerically unstable when the Hessian $R''(\hat{d}_T)$ takes very small values, resulting in extremely large updates.
-To address this instability, he recommended using $\max\{R''(\hat{d}_T), 2\}$ instead of the actual Hessian in the Newton-Raphson step.
+Estimation of the mean in this way significantly complicates the asymptotic theory, so \cite{shimotsu-2010} proposed a two-step approach based on a $\sqrt{m}$-consistent first-step estimator.
+The first step applies one of the tapered LW estimators discussed above to obtain an initial estimate $\hat{d}_T$.
+The second step applies a single Newton--Raphson step to the modified ELW objective function starting from $\hat{d}_T$. \cite{shimotsu-2010} noted that the Newton--Raphson step can become numerically unstable when the Hessian $R''(\hat{d}_T)$ takes very small values, resulting in extremely large updates, and recommended using $\max\{R''(\hat{d}_T), 2\}$ instead of the actual Hessian.
 The lower bound avoids extremely large steps leading to extreme estimates $\hat{d}_{2\text{ELW}}$.

-For data believed to contain a polynomial trend of order $k$, the procedure first removes the trend via an OLS regression of $X_t$ on $(1, t, t^2, \ldots, t^k)$, and then applies the above two-step procedure to the residuals. \cite{shimotsu-2010} shows that the 2ELW estimator is consistent with detrending, but the valid parameter range is restricted to $d_0 \in (-\frac{1}{2}, 1.75)$, compared to $d_0 \in (-\frac{1}{2}, 2)$ for the unknown mean case.
-The procedure achieves the same $\Normal(0, \frac{1}{4})$ limiting distribution as LW within these ranges while maintaining robustness to both unknown means and polynomial trends.
+For data believed to contain a polynomial trend of order $k$, the procedure first removes the trend via an OLS regression of $X_t$ on $(1, t, t^2, \ldots, t^k)$, and then applies the above two-step procedure to the residuals. \cite{shimotsu-2010} shows that the 2ELW estimator is consistent with detrending, but the valid parameter range is restricted to $d_0 \in (-\nf{1}{2}, \nf{7}{4})$, compared to $d_0 \in (-\nf{1}{2}, 2)$ for the unknown mean case.
+The procedure achieves the same $\Normal(0, \nf{1}{4})$ limiting distribution as LW within these ranges while maintaining robustness to both unknown means and polynomial trends.

-Table~\ref{tab:mc:2elw} presents our replication of the 2ELW Monte Carlo results from Table~2 of \cite{shimotsu-2010}.
-Our results show close agreement with the original results across the parameter range.
-The 2ELW estimator maintains good finite-sample properties with minimal bias and low variance for $m = 57$, where the asymptotic variance is $\frac{1}{4m} = 0.0044$.
-Performance remains stable across the stationary ($d = 0.0, 0.4$) and nonstationary ($d = 0.8, 1.2$) regions.
-Thus, the two-step procedure successfully combines consistency and robustness of the first-stage tapered estimator with the efficiency of the second-stage ELW approach.
+Panel B of Table~\ref{tab:mc:replications:elw} presents our replication of the 2ELW Monte Carlo results from Table~2 of \cite{shimotsu-2010}, which used $n = 512$ observations and $m = 57$ frequencies.
+The 2ELW estimator maintains good finite-sample properties, with minimal bias and performance that remains stable across the stationary ($d = 0.0, 0.4$) and nonstationary ($d = 0.8, 1.2$) regions.
+Here we only consider specifications for which there are no short-run dynamics ($\rho = 0$), but in Section~\ref{sec:mc} we investigate the robustness of 2ELW and other estimators in a more thorough set of benchmarks including cases with AR(1) short-run dynamics ($\rho > 0$), unknown means, and time trends.